 Like many other retailers, Target sent a dedicated email announcement to let people know about what it’s doing to prevent the spread of COVID-19.

 But Target stands out because it continues to remind shoppers about its policies.
-Target includes a health and safety blurb on top of its recent promotional emails.
+Target includes a health and safety blurb on top of its recent promotional emails (as seen below).
 This is a commendable move.
 Because aside from making sure that shoppers are aware of the retailer’s new policies, the effort also helps reassure customers that Target is looking out for the health and safety of consumers and employees alike.

 Website / Blog